apps4you/otc-app-charts/README.md

 ## Introduction

-This helm chart _infrastructure-charts_ is automatically installed by terraform.
+This helm chart _app-charts_ is automatically installed by terraform.
 It then creates multiple other applications in the format of [app-of-apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern)

-Within `infrastructure-charts/values.yaml` you can add new services and customize them.
+Within `app-charts/values.yaml` you can add new services and customize them.
 [Helm tpl](https://helm.sh/docs/howto/charts_tips_and_tricks/#using-the-tpl-function) is supported within the _values.yaml_ file

 ## Access ArgoCD UI